sofiabrownn/BSAN-6070/CA02-README.md

 - Python 3.9+
 - NumPy 1.21+
 - Scikit-learn 1.0+
+- Jupyter Notebook

 **Dataset Info**
 The dataset consists of email files stored in
 - train-mails/ (Training emails)
 - test-mails/ (Test emails)
+- Ensure the Python notebook is in the same folder as both data sets